khazana/SearchEngine/README.md

         i)Pseudorelevance feedback - This is implemented with the code in 'pseudorelevance_feedback.py'.
 This code will take ranking dictionary ii)Word2Vector embedding -

+4.Displaying the results
+    For displaying the results below two files have been used.
+    i. snippetGenerationWithHL.py - This code accepts list of documents, query and maximum snippet length as parameter.
+For the given       query it iterartes through fulltext of all the documents one by one, and for each full text it tries to find the snippet which has       all/maximum number of terms with closest proximity.

+    ii. resultHTMLBuilder.py - This code generates a single html file for each of the 64 queries, containing snippets from top 100           documents ranked based on tf-idf score.
+It puts all the result html files in a single folder.
+The folder path needs to be changed to successfully run this code.
+This uses snippetGenerationWithHL.py file, thus the above file needs to be there to run this.

 Evaluation:
     The evaluation is done with just one file: evaluation.py.
 The input to this file is an array called 'runs'.
 Each item in the list is a tuple containing a dictionary generated from the above retrieval runs (containing the rankings in sorted order) and a name for the run.
 The stored pickle files have to be loaded into dictionaries for this.
 The code when run will generate the following:
            i) A spreadsheet for each run with the precision and recall values for the top 100 documents for   the 52 queries whose relevance information is provided. (so 9 sheets in this case) ii) A single spreadsheet containing the the MAP and MRR values for all the runs. ii) A single spreadsheet containing the the P@5 and P@20 values for each query for all the runs.

+Spelling correction -
+    For spelling correction below file is used. spelling_correction.py - This file performs spelling correction, by going through each of the query term, and finding a word             suggestion based on their minimum edit distance and frequency of the word in the collection.

 ## Libraries used